Program Leadership

 Graduate: University of Wisconsin – Madison, Madison, WI

 Dr. Schubert is the Director of the Medical Physics Residency Program, having been involved in the program since its inception and has successfully led it through accreditation since.
 Dr. Schubert joined the Department of Radiation Oncology at the University of Colorado School of Medicine in 2012.
 She received her PhD in Medical Physics at the University of Wisconsin, Madison in 2009, where her research was focused on image guided radiotherapy.
 Following graduation, she joined the faculty at the University of Nebraska Medical Center, where she was involved in treatment planning systems, external beam, brachytherapy, and teaching in the medical physics residency program and the radiation therapist training program.
-At the University of Colorado, Dr. Schubert’s clinical responsibilities include external beam physics coverage, Tomotherapy Hi-Art II machine and planning coverage, HDR brachytherapy for standard and complex cases, and eye plaque LDR brachytherapy.
-She serves as Physics Chair of the department’s active Quality Safety and Operations Committee.
-Dr. Schubert is active in numerous national societies, including AAPM, SDAMPP, ABR, and ACR, serving on committees that are focused on patient safety and resident education.
+At the University of Colorado, Dr. Schubert’s clinical responsibilities has included external beam physics coverage at numerous Denver Metro sites, HDR brachytherapy for standard and complex cases, and eye plaque LDR brachytherapy.
+Dr. Schubert is active in many national societies, including AAPM, SDAMPP and the ABR.
 Dr. Schubert’s research interests include patient safety, quality improvement, and innovations in resident education.

 What do you like to do outside of work?
 I try to spend as much time as possible outdoors.
 Growing up in Alaska probably instilled this in me.
 When I moved to Colorado, I quickly realized that I would never become bored in this state due to large amount of easily accessible outdoor opportunities.
 My family and I love exploring Colorado, camping in the numerous national forests and exploring various trails.
 When in the city, Denver is a great place for live music and excellent restaurants.
 We also love to travel, ranging from road tripping to nearby national parks and interesting areas or farther abroad internationally.